 Yes.
 This is madness.
 Folie à deux is how shrinks call it.
 He knows well.
 This is a madness of two.
 A shared madness.
 A madness that began the exact moment we met.
 Embrace the madness or annihilate it from you.

 —Just let this happen, Constantine.
 Close your eyes and wade into the quiet streams of your mind, and when you open them you'll see that, as in all occasions I’ve painted you, both in my mind and my canvases, you'll be overwhelmed by the final result.
-This may hurt both of us, but also may save us.
-Believe me.

 —You aim to give me eternal life and thus make me prevail over death.
 Can I posit this as your intention? —he asks me perplexed studying me and the situation intently.

-Then, a knot forms in his throat.
+I see a lump forming in his throat.

 —My only design endeavours to save you and our friendship —I explain him breaking the silence—.
 I must restore everything is broken between us.
 I placed you higher than all stellar divinities.
 Nevertheless, you aimed for more.
-You turned against me, thus becoming one of them —I say warmly welcoming him with open arms and beckoning so he approaches me—.
+You turned against me, thus becoming one of them —I say warmly welcoming him with open arms and beckoning so that he approaches me—.
 I know you came here with the clear aim of doing this same to me.
 This is reciprocal.
 But unlike you, I'm not going to backnifing you —I add, holding his right shoulder to pull him towards me and thus prove once and for all he isn't another of my delusions.

-—Can we leave hostility aside and speak calmly? —Constantine asks me, taking his head away from my chest and looking me into the eyes—.
+—Can we leave hostility aside and speak calmly? —Constantine asks me, taking his head away from my chest for a moment and looking me into the eyes—.
 All this only happens in your mind.
 You’ve to be aware this is not the first time you do this.
 Don't repeat this story.
 Our friendship may prevail —he professes patronising.

 —That's right, Constantine.
 Our friendship shall prevail.
 Don't hesitate about that.
 This pursues the perpetuity of our devotion, and the only way to achieve it is by closing this circle we opened together.
 You need to believe in me again in the same way I need to believe in you.
 Again.